04 · 2025

 My approach

-A strong answer to the brief
+A strong response to the assignment

-This project is a strong answer to the brief because:
+The result is a strong response to the assignment because:

-• Uses multisensory feedback (touch and sound)
+• Multisensory feedback is used (touch and sound)

-Kitchen Scale Redesign — 1
+Kitchen scale redesign — 1

 Merkbeleving onderzoeken

-Kitchen Scale Redesign — 3
+Kitchen scale redesign — 3

 Ideegeneratie doormiddel van mindmapping

-Kitchen Scale Redesign — 5
+Kitchen scale redesign — 5

 Uitvoeren gebruikersonderzoek

-Kitchen Scale Redesign — 2
+Kitchen scale redesign — 2

 Eisen opstellen na het onderzoeken van de merkbeleving

-Kitchen Scale Redesign — 4
+Kitchen scale redesign — 4

 Concept schets

-Kitchen Scale Redesign — 6
+Kitchen scale redesign — 6

 Concept visualisatie